-CAUTION: Avoid trapped air under the Anti-icer to prevent potential "hot spots" during operation of the Anti-icer.
+CAUTION: Avoid trapped air under the anti-icer to prevent potential "hot spots" during operation of the anti-icer.

-Note: If the cement dries beyond the tacky state, it may be necessary to reactivate the cement with a clean cloth slightly dampened with Toluene.
-Tackify only the cemented sections to be bonded that you intend to work on immediately.
+Note: If the cement dries beyond the "tacky" state, it will be necessary to reactivate the cement with a clean cloth slightly dampened with Toluene.
+Reactivate only the cemented sections to be bonded that are intended to be worked immediately.

-5.4.1 Begin with the Leadwires
+5.9 Begin with the Lead Wires

-Start the installation at the inside surface of the upper lip of the inlet, where the anti-icer ends butt together.
-Curl the anti-icer so that the cemented surface is facing out then insert the leadwires through the appropriate holes in the inlet.
+Start the installation at the inside surface of the upper lip of the inlet.
+Curl the anti-icer so that the cemented surface is facing out; insert the leadwires through the appropriate hole in the inlet.

-5.4.2 Dry Fit
+5.10 Dry Fit for Alignment

-Dry fit the anti-icer against the inlet and keep the edge of the anti-icer against the recess edge of the inlet.
+Dry fit the anti-icer against the inlet to verify that the positioning line on the anti-icer aligns with the centerline on the cowling.